ark-lang/ark/README.md

-<h1 align="center"><a href="http://alloy-lang.org">The Alloy Programming Language</a></h1>
+<h1 align="center"><a href="http://ark-lang.org">The Ark Programming Language</a></h1>

 ## Notice
 We're currently porting the backend from C to LLVM, this may take a while and things will be broken.
-If you want to checkout the progress, have a look at [issue #345](https://github.com/alloy-lang/alloy/issues/345).
+If you want to checkout the progress, have a look at [issue #345](https://github.com/ark-lang/ark/issues/345).
-We're also looking to change our name, so if you have any suggestions you would like to make, please head over to [issue #195](https://github.com/alloy-lang/alloy/issues/195) and do so.
+We're also looking to change our name, so if you have any suggestions you would like to make, please head over to [issue #195](https://github.com/ark-lang/ark/issues/195) and do so.

 ## Resources